MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-Acht oder neun Ziffern ohne Leerzeichen und Trennzeichen
+acht oder neun Ziffern ohne Leerzeichen und Trennzeichen

 ### <a name="pattern"></a>Muster

-Acht oder neun Ziffern
+acht oder neun Ziffern

 ### <a name="checksum"></a>Prüfsumme